7h3v01c3/tutorials/force_rescan_windows_tutorial.md

 2. Fully close the Divi Desktop Application to complete the process.
 3. Exit the Command Prompt (CMD) window by clicking the "X" or typing `exit` and pressing Enter.

-> **Note:** Always ensure your wallet is password-protected to safeguard your funds and sensitive data.
 ---

 > **Important:** This process rescans the blockchain for your wallet's transactions without creating a new wallet file.
 By keeping your `wallet.dat` intact, all your previous data is preserved during the rescan.